Updated Jan 10, 2023

 The Federal Solar Tax Credit is still one of the best ways to save money on solar energy and was recently extended through the end of 2032.

 Net metering is also available at the commercial level for Indiana business and property owners.
 Although net metering is not quite the same as taking advantage of solar rebates, it can help reduce the system’s overall costs and improve this investment’s long-term financial stability.

 Remember that Indiana requires providers to offer net metering, but the rates you are paid for the energy produced tend to be considerably lower than others.

 Although Indiana may be a little behind on the state-level solar incentives, it is always a work in progress.
-Installing a Photovoltaic solar power system is a big decision but one that will continue to pay off.
+Installing a Photovoltaic solar power system is a big decision but will continue to pay off.
 Solar power is continuing to get more affordable throughout the United States, and we are hopeful that some new incentives will come into play for Indiana homeowners.
 For the time being, take full advantage of what the Federal government is offering before the policy expires.

 Solar panels do not increase property taxes in Indiana.
-Instead, property taxes will state the same because of initiatives that the state has put into place to keep these costs down and ensure people are not penalized for making these renewable energy upgrades.
+Instead, property taxes will be the same because of initiatives that the state has put into place to keep these costs down and ensure people are not penalized for making these renewable energy upgrades.

 At House Method, transparency and trust are our most important values for the reader.
 That’s why we took the time to create an objective rating system and score each solar energy company/service according to our methodology.

-Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated all of each solar energy company’s services, costs, and products.
-We’ve done the homework for you by researching nearly all of the solar energy companies on the market so you can have the information you need to make the best choice for your home.
+Our research team dug deep into the fine print of contracts, combed through more than one hundred customer reviews, and thoroughly investigated each solar energy company’s services, costs, and products.
+We’ve done the homework for you by researching nearly all the solar energy companies on the market so you can have the information you need to make the best choice for your home.